Last updated: May 14, 2026

 Economic Reality

-The U.S. doesn’t have a horse slaughter industry, the last USDA-inspected plants closed in 2007.
+The U.S. doesn’t have a horse slaughter industry — the last USDA-inspected plants closed in 2007.
 Without processing infrastructure, there’s no practical way to collect horse remains at commercial scale.
-Cattle processing operates with existing byproduct recovery systems; rebuilding a horse-based supply chain makes no economic sense.
+Cattle processing operates with existing byproduct recovery systems; rebuilding a horse-based supply chain makes no economic sense when synthetic alternatives cost less and perform better.

-Here’s what most people don’t know: horses routinely receive medications banned in food-producing animals.
-Phenylbutazone (bute), a common equine pain reliever, is prohibited in cattle destined for consumption due to health risks (Humane Society Report).
-I’ve dosed my own racehorses with bute post-breeze at Fair Grounds and Delta Downs—it’s standard protocol for routine soreness after workouts.
-But here’s the problem: there’s no way to track bute residues or withdrawal times in horses the way we do with cattle, making any horse-derived product unsuitable for regulated manufacturing processes.
+Horses routinely receive medications banned in food-producing animals.
+Phenylbutazone (“bute”), a common equine pain reliever, is prohibited in cattle destined for consumption due to documented health risks (Humane Society Report).
+I’ve dosed my own racehorses with bute post-breeze at Fair Grounds and Delta Downs — it’s standard protocol for routine soreness after workouts.
+But there’s no way to track bute residues or withdrawal times in horses the way we do with cattle, making any horse-derived product unsuitable for regulated manufacturing.

 Racehorses also receive performance medications, joint injections, and supplements not tested for manufacturing safety.
-There’s no tracking system for lifetime medication history, making horse-derived products unsuitable for regulated processes.
+There’s no tracking system for lifetime medication history in horses — unlike cattle raised under USDA oversight, which provide regulated, traceable byproducts throughout their lives.

 Cultural Factors

-In American culture, horses are companions and athletes—not livestock.
+In American culture, horses are companions and athletes — not livestock.
 No major manufacturer would risk advertising “horse-based glue” when synthetic alternatives work better, cost less, and avoid public backlash.
+The cultural barrier alone makes commercial horse-based adhesive production a non-starter.

 Why the Myth Persists